 An exciting showcase of world premiere films, the DeSales University Film Festival (DUFF) features the emerging voices of directors, screenwriters, producers, cinematographers, designers, editors, and animators in the DeSales TV/Film major, as well as the talented actors and dancers of the Performing Arts division.
 DUFF is a platform for young filmmakers taking their first steps toward a professional career, presenting a variety of genres, film forms, and cinematic journeys.
 Films are selected and adjudicated by television and film industry professionals.
-This lively, one-night event culminates in the award presentations for Best Cinematography, Best Directing, Best Performance, Best Editing & Sound Design, Audience Choice, and the DUFFY Award for Best Overall Film.
+This lively, one-night event culminates in the award presentations for Best Screenwriting, Best Cinematography, Best Directing, Best Performance, Best Editing, Best Sound, Audience Choice, and the DUFFY Award for Best Overall Film.

 The DeSales University Film Festival features awards for student filmmakers in the following categories: